ConradMearns/blog/src/pages/blog/notes/2022-10-23 Static Image Loading.md

 I'd like to understand how images in [Astro](https://astro.build) work because from what I understand, this could save me a ton of time building a better gallery.

+It seems the integration I wanted to use to help optimize image loading isn't working on windows, so I'm scraping that idea for now.
+Sorry for the poor performance loading these!

 ![Fishin](/img/20220813_131110.JPG)

 ![Walkin](/img/signal-2022-08-23-21-16-45-349.jpg)

 ![Keybin](/img/20221009_113025.JPG)

 <style>
 	img {